ChenX17/CSC3160Project/docs/en/topics/accent_conversion/evaluation.md

 ### Accentedness

 For the accentedness rating metric, listeners were instructed to rate every sentence using 9-point Likert scales(sometimes 5-point scale).
-- 1-no source accent,
+- 1-no source accent
-- 9-strong target accent.
+- 9-strong target accent

 ### Acoustic quality and naturalness